 - Prayer (regular classroom; whole school and House/College assembly prayer; meditation).

 - Opportunities are taken at key times during the year to celebrate Eucharistic and Non-Eucharistic liturgies as a House and College community e.g. Induction, Shalom Day, Easter, ANZAC Day, House Mass and Year 12 Graduation.
 In addition, individual Religious Education classes are included on a roster to prepare Mass in the College Chapel each Wednesday.
 We are also involved in Parish Mass.

 - Community Service provides an opportunity to grow in recognition of our Christian obligation to help the poor, the broken and the marginalised.
 Students and staff are encouraged to become involved in service groups and activities such as the College St Vincent de Paul group, Edmund Rice camp, door knock appeals, Relay for Life, Blood Bank, Lenten and Christmas Appeals.
 Each House has an adopted charity.
-There is also a YCS (Young Christian Students) group that meet fortnightly to discuss world issues and carry out Acts of Service.

 - Taking time out from our day to day routine is important for the personal development of both students and staff.
 For this reason, it is compulsory for students to participate in Year Level Retreats and Reflection Days.
 Parish and youth group participation is also encouraged including; Youth Masses, Year 10 and 11 ACTS Camps.